airbnb/javascript/README.md

     ```

   <a name="functions--signature-invocation-indentation"></a>
-  - [7.15](#functions--signature-invocation-indentation) Functions with multiline signatures, or invocations, should be indented just like every other multiline list in this guide: with each item on a line by itself, with a trailing comma on the last item.
+  - [7.15](#functions--signature-invocation-indentation) Functions with multiline signatures, or invocations, should be indented just like every other multiline list in this guide: with each item on a line by itself, indented one under the other, except the first one.

     ```javascript

     // bad
-    function foo(bar,
-                 baz,
-                 quux) {
-      // body
-    }

-    // good
     function foo(
       bar,
       baz,
-      quux,
+      quux
     ) {
       // body
     }